 1. Complete and submit a request-for-accommodation form for each course and each semester in which an accommodation is requested in addition to current medical documentation.

-Submit requests forms and documentation no later than:
+Submit requests forms and documentation no later than the following dates to avoid delays in services:

 2. Set up an appointment with the disability services coordinator to discuss the accommodations you have requested.
 Meetings may be in-person or via the telephone.
 Do not approach your instructor about accommodations; accommodation requests are reviewed and implemented by the disability services office.